department-for-transport/.github/CONTRIBUTING.md

 #### Hopefully this sets the tone of what is expected when using repos at DfT

 If anything is missing from this document, please raise a feature request!
-If you have any questions reach out to the Github contacts within the department.
+If you have any questions reach out to the GitHub contacts within the department.